Daeer-Projects/DatabaseOperations/CONTRIBUTING.md

 ## Coding conventions

-Start by reading the code base and you will notice how things should be layed out.
+Start by reading the code base and you will notice how things should be laid out.
 We optimise for readability.

 * Use spaces, not tabs
 * Don't use `var`, use the defined type and the new `new()` style
 * Follow the SOLID/CUPID principles
 * Investigate the options shown in the IDE/ReSharper -> if it looks good, use it, if it becomes unreadable, then don't
+* Usings within the namespace
+  * `System` usings first
+* Constructors will be the first item in a class
+* Write unit tests as much as possible using the "Arrange/Act/Asset" pattern.

 ## Conclusion